-One binder containing a copy of each final trial exhibit and final deposition transcript that will be read in place of live testimony.
-The exhibits and/or final deposition transcripts must be printed double-sided and placed in a three-ring binder with tabs separating each exhibit and/or deposition transcript.
+Three sets of binders containing copies of each final trial exhibit and final deposition transcript that will be read in place of live testimony.
+The exhibits and/or final deposition transcripts must be printed double-sided and placed in three-ring binders.
 For deposition transcripts, please see above.